Are wives partly to blame for hindering communication in marriage?

 Lose the anger and frustration, gain peace and harmony.
 Lose trying to get happiness from your husband, gain a deeper understanding of God as your all.

 I am not suggesting that you never bring up your needs/wants again.
 But stop making your needs the main focus.
-(Obviously I am not talking about marriage must-haves)
+(Obviously I am not talking about the all important marriage must-haves.
+If this is your case, please read this post – When Your Husband is the Problem and Everyone tells You to Change)

 Now tell me, have you ever had to give up a position in your marriage?
 How did you navigate?
 What other communication tips can you add?
 Let’s chat in Comments!